-Azure DevOps pipeline
+Integrating with Azure DevOps pipeline

 How to integrate Kubescape to Azure DevOps pipelines

-Scanning YAML files in your YAML workflow
+Add scanning YAML files to your workflow

-Basic setup - for YAML pipeline
+YAML pipeline

 trigger: